Real Estate Investment Analyzer

 - How is NOI calculated?

-- Gross rent minus total operating expenses (management, taxes, insurance, maintenance, vacancy).
-Excludes mortgage payments.
+- Gross rent minus total operating expenses including management, taxes, insurance, maintenance, and vacancy.
+Mortgage payments are excluded from NOI.

 - What does IRR tell me beyond cap rate and ROI?

-- IRR accounts for timing of all cash flows including sale proceeds.
-Cap rate only looks at first year operations.
+- IRR accounts for the timing of all cash flows including the sale proceeds.
+Cap rate only looks at first-year operations.

 - How does leverage affect cash-on-cash return?

-- A property with 6% cap rate and 20% down might yield 9-12% cash-on-cash return.
+- A property with 6 percent cap rate and 20 percent down might yield 9 to 12 percent cash-on-cash return.
 Leverage amplifies both gains and losses.

 - [3]Gallinelli, F. "What Every Real Estate Investor Needs to Know About Cash Flow."
 McGraw-Hill.